The best camping in Queensland.

 Rainforests, surf beaches, waterfalls, mountains and easy access to Australia’s Great Barrier Reef.

-In a state that’s two-and-a-half times the size of Texas, it’s easy to find a camping spot to suit any interests or tastes.
-Queensland’s nearly 7000km of Pacific Ocean coastline, and an interior that is richly diverse, from ancient rainforests to arid Outback landscapes, offers plenty of options.
-Choose from around 1000 National Parks, forests and other protected areas, and a host of other camping sites.
+It’s easy to find a camping spot to suit any interest in a state as large as Queensland.
+With 7,000 km of Pacific Ocean coastline and a richly diverse interior of everything from ancient rainforests to arid outback landscapes, you'll find plenty of options.
+Choose from some 1,000 national parks, forests and other protected areas, and a host of other camping sites.
 From the golden beaches and green hinterland of the Gold Coast in the south to the rugged loneliness of Cape York to the north, and the extraordinary Great Barrier Reef offshore, campers are spoiled for choice.